christophnz/SMS-BnR-Tools/README.md

 I built this tool mainly to split out the one big XML created by the Android app into single XML files per contact.
 I know you can also achieve this by creating each backup individually with the app, but that seems a bit tedious if you are planning to do it on a regular basis.

 You can grab the binary (executable) from the binary folder.
+No installation required, you can just run it.

 Features
 --------